HamzaNaveed19/OOP-CL1004/README.md

 ## Contributing

-This is a private repository, and external contributions are not accepted.
+This is a public repository, and external contributions are not accepted.

 ## License